My 2 Cents

 “If you aren’t angry, you aren’t paying attention.”
 It’s a saying that’s been around for decades, though I can’t seem to find anything online that says where it originated.
 I’ve been saying it myself since I was in my early twenties.
 It is the companion slogan to “Ignorance is bliss.”
 It’s the reason I rarely watch the news anymore, for how can you see all of the horrific things happening in the world and not be outraged and sad all the time?
 In my younger years I was exactly that – outraged and sad by all the things I saw, heard, and lived through.
 People who smile all the time?
 I wanted to shake them and wake them up.
 I wanted them to be outraged, too.

 There are so many reasons to scream from the mountain tops.
 Animal abuse.
-Childhood abuse.
+Child abuse.
 The homeless.
 Domestic violence.
 Rape.
 Murder.
 Children in third world countries starving to death.
 Women’s Rights.
 LGBTQ Rights.
 Politicians.
 And the issue at the forefront of all our minds these days – Police Brutality.

 What happened to George Floyd was an atrocity.
-The real horror is that it wasn’t the first time something like that has happened, and it hasn’t been the last.
+The real horror is that it wasn’t the first time something like that has happened, and it won’t be the last.
 There are people who say, “Not all cops are bad!
 It’s just a few bad apples!”
 And while it may be true that not all cops are bad, it’s also true that one bad apple can spoil the whole damn barrel.
 And when we’re talking about police officers – the very people who are hired specifically to protect the public – even one bad apple is too many.
 The cop who unnecessarily murdered George Floyd, and the other officers who stood by and allowed it to happen, were finally arrested.
 But too many times police officers get away with such barbaric behavior.
 And even in the cases where they are punished, the punishment doesn’t bring back the dead.
 The punishment doesn’t heal the hearts of the victim’s family and friends.
 The real problem is that it happened at all.

 One night when I lived in Gainesville, Florida (somewhere between 2009-2013), police were called to a residence because the neighbors heard screaming.
 Police came, knocked, and when the man inside did not answer the door, they broke down the door and shot the man in the face.
 He was unarmed, sitting in the corner of his own home, not hurting anyone, obviously suffering some sort of mental health breakdown.
 And a police officer shot him in the face.
 The man survived, and it was later revealed that the officer who shot him was one of a group of police officers in the area throwing eggs at prostitutes.
 They were not fired for throwing eggs at prostitutes.
 Why?
 Because they were “just hookers” and not worthy of human decency?
 Nobody chooses to be a hooker.
 Nobody chooses to be homeless.
 Nobody chooses to be gay.
 Nobody chooses to be black.
 And if those police officers had been fired for throwing eggs at citizens, the man in the corner might still have his face.